Where are they now? Man Utd’s youngest Premier League starting XI

 Lingard fell out of favour under Solskjaer and found himself on the fringes of the first team following Bruno Fernandes’ arrival in January 2020.

-The 28-year-old has rediscovered his best form on loan at West Ham United in 2021, registering nine goals and four assists in his first 15 appearances for the Hammers.
+The 29-year-old rediscovered his best form on loan at West Ham United in 2021, registering nine goals and four assists in 16 appearances for the Hammers, before returning to his boyhood club for the 2021-22 season.

 ST: Wayne Rooney (Angel Gomes, 88)